The Best Hostels to Book in Mallorca

 Singular Hostel by Eurotels

-There’s everything you need here at this simple but well-equipped, family-friendly hostel.
+There’s everything you need here at this simple but well-equipped, family-friendly hostel in Mallorca.
 Cook in the shared kitchenette and choose one of the many tables to tuck in.
 There’s a vending machine for snacks and a lounge with a TV and sofa.
 Dorm rooms – including a female-only option – come with plenty of locker space, hotel-wide WiFi and laundry facilities.
 You’ll also love the location: restaurants and sites are a short walk away, including the port and Bellver Castle.
 Hire a bike for further exploration around town.

 © Hostal Tierramar / Expedia